ESSICS/jmasar-model/README.md

-The code provided in this project is to be regarded as being in a beta state.

-jmasar-model is a library describing data objects used in the jmasar-service.
+jmasar-model is a library for data objects used in the jmasar-service.
-Java-based clients using the service can use this library to facilitate marshalling/unmarshalling of data objects.
+Java-based clients using the service can use this library to facilitate marshalling/unmarshalling.

-NOTE: Currently Javadoc is essentially non-existing.